Zambon

 Zambon is an Italian company that has been operating in the pharmaceutical and fine chemical industry since 1906.
-The company is currently run by Elena Zambon who is the daughter of the founder.
+The company is currently run by Elena Zambon who is the granddaughter of the founder.

 Headquartered in Bresso, in the Province of Milan, the company has business operations in three continents: Europe, South America and Asia.
 The company employs approximately 2,600 people in 15 countries and its integrated organisation consists of Zambon Company SpA, the industrial holding company for the group which comprises Zach System (fine chemicals), Zambon SpA (pharmaceuticals) and Z-Cube (Research Venture).

 History

 Origins

 Gaetano Zambon, founder of the group, was born in Malo in the Province of Vicenza on 31 December 1878.
 His father Giovanni owned a corn business.

 Gaetano Zambon studied pharmacy at the University of Padua and graduated in 1902.
 Seeing the potential and growth of the pharmaceutical sector, he decided to sell products directly to pharmacies.
 Partnering with Silvio Farina, the two bought out the Rossi medical products warehouse on Corso Fogazzaro in Vicenza in August 1906 and officially founded the Magazzino Medicinali Zambon (Zambon Medical Products Warehouse) on 11 November 1906.